-I’ve recently heard people discussing ‘kindness’ as a business strategy.
+Recently people have been discussing ‘kindness’ as a business strategy.
 I’m so pleased.

 Imagine embracing the desire to be helpful and considerate, compassionate and generous as part of accepted business practice.
 We all know what happens when it’s ignored.
 We know how workplace issues grind people down, and how infrequently those below the top tier get asked their opinions.
-We know we lose more good employees to treatment issues than to pay issues.
+We know we lose more good employees to feelings of disrespect than to pay issues.
 We know that 70% of buying decisions are made by women.

 And yet we continue assuming the bottom line is about minimizing costs and maximizing profit and putting rules before people.